 The consumer submits the "root" task of a computation to the primary root task server.
 The computation begins when a producer associated with this task server executes this root task, which undoubtedly spawns other tasks.
-Diffusion takes over from there.
+Diffusion then begins.

 4.3 Code distribution via the ClassLoader